jlacar/codekata/bloomfilters/devnotes.md

 We need a data structure to hold our words.
 Let's try using a TreeMap.
 Let's just get the test to pass and worry about other considerations later.
 We put the words into the dictionary and fix the code in ``isEmpty()`` to work with the ``dict`` field instead of ``size``.

 Running the tests, we get a green bar.
 Success!
+Now we refactor.
+First we delete the ``size`` field because it's no longer needed.
+Next, we look at the test names and see that there is not much consistency in the names.
+Let's rename them to establish some consistency.
+Let's use a more BDD style naming convention.
+After renaming the second test, we see that we used "inserting" in the test name but we called ``dict.add()`` in the body.
+Let's rename the method ``add()`` to ``insert()`` since we seem to favor the latter term.